Joseph Smith Hypocephalus: Figures No. 22 and 23

 Figures 22 and 23 are apes with lunar disks appearing above their heads.

 Joseph Smith described figures 22 and 23 as: "the medium of Kli-flos-is-es, or Hah-ko-kau-beam, the stars represented by numbers (figures) 22 and 23, receiving light from the revolutions of Kolob."

 Figure No. 2

 A. Modern interpretation of Figure No. 2.

 B: Detail of Figure No. 2.

-On this shoulders are jackal heads.
+On his shoulders are jackal heads.
 In his left hand is the staff of Wepwawet.
 The figure to the right was not present in the damaged original.

 Joseph Smith stated that this figure;

 Stands next to Kolob, called by the Egyptians Oliblish, which is the next grand governing creation near to the celestial or the place where God resides; holding the key of power also, pertaining to other planets; as revealed from God to Abraham, as he offered sacrifice upon an altar, which he had built unto the Lord.